aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/split-a-document/_index.md

 You can also split a document page by page, by page ranges, or starting with the specified page numbers.
 In such case the [ExtractPages](https://apireference.aspose.com/words/java/com.aspose.words/document#extractPages(int,int)) method can do the job.

-This section describes several use cases of dividing documents by paged using the [Document](https://apireference.aspose.com/words/java/com.aspose.words/Document) class and the **ExtractPages** method.
+This section describes numerous use cases of dividing documents by paged using the [Document](https://apireference.aspose.com/words/java/com.aspose.words/Document) class and the **ExtractPages** method.

 {{% alert color="primary" %}}